Ischia Global Film & Music Festival

-Ischia Global Film & Music Festival, also known as Ischia Global Fest, is an annual festival of film and music held each July on the Italian island of Ischia.
+Ischia Global Film & Music Festival, also known as Ischia Global Fest, is an annual festival of film and music held each July in Ischia, Italy.
 Founded in 2003, the festival presents awards to films, filmmakers, actors, musicians, and artists in a wide variety of categories.

 History

-The inaugural Ischia Global Fest was held in 2003.
-It was founded by Pascal Vicedomini, who also founded the Capri Hollywood Festival.

-It became known as featuring then unknown artists who went on to become stars, including Michael Fassbender, Gerard Butler, Forest Whitaker, and Michel Hazanavicius.
+The festival was founded by Pascal Vicedomini and was first held in 2003.
+It became known for featuring then-unknown artists who later became stars, including Michael Fassbender, Gerard Butler, Forest Whitaker, and Michel Hazanavicius.

 The 2015 edition was dedicated to Whitney Houston, who died in 2012.
 The biopic Whitney was screened along with several of her films, including The Bodyguard.
-That same year, Boulevard, the final film starring Robin Williams before his death, had its European premiere on the festival’s opening night.
+That same year, Boulevard, the final film starring Robin Williams before his death, had its European premiere on the festival's opening night.

 In 2016, Ghostbusters, The Legend Of Tarzan, and Mr. Church were screened at the festival.

 In 2021, the festival focused on the ocean and the environment, featuring the Netflix documentary My Octopus Teacher, with sponsorship by Leonardo DiCaprio and his foundation.

 Overview

-The film festival is a very popular summer event held in July, and hosts international and Italian films, filmmakers, and celebrities.
-In addition to hosting films and awards, the event holds seminars and marketing events, such as the V Global Production Summit and the V World Script Market.
+The film festival hosts international and Italian films, filmmakers, and celebrities.
+In addition, the event holds seminars and marketing events, such as the V Global Production Summit and the V World Script Market.

-As of 2025, founder Pascal Vicedomini still produces the festival, with Aldo Arcangioli as president, and Franco Nero, Marina Cicogna, Gianni Ambrosino, Mark Canton, Dante Ferretti, Francesca Lo Schiavo, Enrico Lucherini, and Vanni Fondi on the board.
-It is sponsored by the Ischia International Arts Academy and DG Cinema and Audiovision of MiC, and is a member of AFIC (Association of Italian Film Festivals), in partnership with cultural academies.
+Founder Pascal Vicedomini is the festival producer, with Aldo Arcangioli serving as president, and Franco Nero, Marina Cicogna, Gianni Ambrosino, Mark Canton, Dante Ferretti, Francesca Lo Schiavo, Enrico Lucherini, and Vanni Fondi on the board.
+It is sponsored by the Ischia International Arts Academy, the DG Cinema and Audiovision of MiC, and is a member of AFIC (Association of Italian Film Festivals), operating in partnership with cultural academies.

 The festival screens films made by and for streaming services, such as Netflix, as well as those made for cinemas.

 Awards

-The festival awards prizes in a large number of categories, including (past and present):
+The festival presents awards across a range of categories, including: